Atelier-Front-End-Optimization/Atelier-Client/README.md

 Project Atelier is a capstone project that builds a functional and delightfully designed front-end for a high end e-commerce site.

-The Krusty Krab uses a Git Feature Branch Workflow.

 ## Table of Contents

 1. [Preview and Team Members](https://github.com/Krusty-Krab-Co/The-Krusty-Krab-FEC#team-member-previews)